keboola/connection-docs/management/pay-as-you-go/index.md

 ---
-title: Pay-As-You-Go Project
+title: Free Plan (Pay-As-You-Go)
 permalink: /management/payg-project/
 ---

 * TOC
 {:toc}

-As an alternative to a [standard Keboola Connection project](/management/project/), Keboola added the option to create a pay-as-you-go project (PAYG).
+You can now start working with Keboola Connection for free and without a contract.
+Simply signing up on the website starts a project under the Free Plan.

-##Platform Limits
+## Platform Limits

-Pay-as-you-go projects have the following limits, which are different from the limits of standard projects:
+Pay-as-you-go (PAYG) projects have the following limits, which differ from the limits for standard projects.

-- **Single project:**
-Anyone can sign up for a PAYG project.
-The project is part of an Organization, where client has no admin access.
-If the client signs up for another project, a new Organization is created.
-Anyone can sign up for any number of projects, but those projects are not connected in any way (no sharing, no data catalog, etc.).

-- **Performance:**
+- **Single project:** each Free Plan account is limited to one project, so it is not feasible for multi-project architecture and there is no data catalog.
+- **Features:** apart from the absent data catalog, and transformations being limited to SQL and Python, all features are available to Free Plan account holders.
+There is no limit to the number of sources, orchestrations, etc.
-A Keboola project in PAYG is limited to xsmall DWH (twice slower than standard projects).
+- **Performance:** a Keboola Connection project in PAYG is limited to an xsmall data warehouse (DWH) (half the speed of standard projects) and doesn’t allow for Python workspace sizing.

-- **Support:**
-Except for the trial period, PAYG projects are not Zendesk supported.
-If you need help, you must pay for professional services or rely on community support.
+- **Storage:** a Free Plan project is limited to 250 GB of data storage.
+- **Support:** while we strive to provide great support even under the Free Plan, there is no service-level agreement (SLA) and we will deal with the tickets on a best-effort basis.

-##DWH Backend
+## DWH Backend

-Users can choose between a Keboola-managed and their own Snowflake backend.
+Users can choose between a Keboola-managed backend or their own Snowflake backend.

 ## Pricing & Credits

-For a pay-as-you-go project, you need to buy credits with a credit card.
-You can run any number of jobs, but for each hour of job execution, one credit is used.
-A job is started only if there is remaining credit balance.
-Once it starts, it is allowed to finish even if it consumes more credits than available.
-When that happens, you will receive a notification reminding you to top up the balance.
+Each Free Plan project receives up to 300 minutes of free runtime per month for free in the form of credits (one credit equals 60 minutes).
+Additional credits can be purchased within the platform by using a credit card.
+There is no contract apart from the Free Plan Terms of Services.
+If a project runs out of credits, the jobs cease executing until more credits are purchased or free credits are topped up.

+Unused Free credits don’t roll over from one month to the next.
+Purchased credits don’t expire during the life of the project.

+Any Free Plan project can be migrated to a  [standard Keboola Connection project](/management/project/) upon execution of our standard order form under the Master Software Subscription Agreement (MSSA).